Mollie Steimer: Arrest, trial and imprisonment

+On August 22, 1920, two years after her arrest for anti-war agitation, she celebrated news of an international mass strike against the allied intervention in the Russian Civil War, declaring: "At last our great hope, our beautiful ideal of international workers solidarity for the coming good of humanity, is coming true!"
+She also wrote letters inquiring about the condition of her fellow imprisoned anarchists, although she remained pessimistic about the possibility of their release.

+Her lawyer managed to secure her release, on the condition of her deportation.
+But she initially refused to accept this, due to her staunch opposition to state borders and her concern for fellow political prisoners of the United States.
+Nevertheless, after some convincing, she arrived back at Ellis Island, where she eagerly awaited her chance to participate in the Russian Revolution.

 Deportation and exile

 On November 24, 1921, Steimer and her co-defendants were deported to the Russian Soviet Republic on the Estonia.
-By the time they arrived in Moscow, on December 15, 1921, there were no anarchists left to greet them.
-Emma Goldman had left for exile, Peter Kropotkin had died of old age and any left-wing uprisings against the Bolsheviks had been suppressed by the Red Army, while hundreds more anarchists were still held in the prisons of the Cheka.
+By the time they arrived in Moscow, on December 15, 1921, they found that the Russian anarchist movement had been thoroughly repressed.
+Emma Goldman had left for exile, Peter Kropotkin had died of old age and both the Kronstadt rebellion and the Makhnovist movement had been suppressed by the Red Army, while hundreds more anarchists were still held in the prisons of the Cheka.
 Despite the climate of political repression, Steimer made a new home in Petrograd, where she met and fell in love with Senya Fleshin, a veteran of the Makhnovist movement.
-Together they established an organization to aid political prisoners in Russia, for which they were arrested on November 1, 1922 and sentenced to exile in Siberia.
+Together they established an organization to aid political prisoners in Russia, for which they were arrested on November 1, 1922, and sentenced to exile in Siberia.
 But after they carried out a hunger strike, they were released on November 18, on the condition that they remain in Petrograd and report regularly to the authorities.
 Despite these conditions, they continued their activities, and were again arrested on July 9, 1923.
 Following another hunger strike and protests made to Leon Trotsky by anarcho-syndicalist delegates of the Profintern, they were again released, although this time they were to be deported.
+When ACLU founder Roger Nash Baldwin received news of Steimer's treatment, he declared himself "moved humanly to condemn both governments involved [the United States and Soviet Union] and to give her such aid as I can."